582-41W-VA/lia-Eventify/RFP.md

 ### Proposal Submission Deadline
 **Due Date**: End of Week 1 (2025-01-21)

-Eventify looks forward to collaborating with a capable service provider to build a successful platform that delivers an exceptional experience to its users.
+Eventify eagerly anticipates working with a skilled service provider to create a robust platform that offers an outstanding user experience.